 Jack Uldrich explains how a single, tiny can–and will-change the world.

 After some reflection, I have decided to share this short, personal story.
 For too long, as a professional futurist, I have not acknowledged the essential role the human heart will play in transforming the future.
 I don’t know what this means for my own future as a “futurist,” but I am no longer going to…

 Futurist Jack Uldrich provides his annual list of ten predictions for the coming year.

 Futurist Jack Uldrich offers his annual set of predictions for the coming year.

-In this week’s “Friday Future 5,” Futurist Jack Uldrich shares some insights on the future of retail, “holoporting,” “metaversities,” large-scale drones, non-fungible tokens (NFTs), and Earth Day.
+In this week’s “Friday Future 5,” Jack Uldrich shares some thoughts on the future of quantum networks, digitalis twins, diabetes, wearable technologies and fully autonomous warehouses.

 Futurist Jack Uldrich offers up his weekly “Friday Future 5” and provides his readers some insights into how to thinker better and smarter about the world of tomorrow–and today.